lvlds/dinghy-http-proxy/README.md

 If you want your container to also be available at all subdomains to the given domain, prefix a dot `.` to the provided hostname.
-For instance setting `VIRTUAL_HOST=.myrailsapp.docker` will also make your app avaiable at `*.myrailsapp.docker`.
+For instance setting `VIRTUAL_HOST=.myrailsapp.docker` will also make your app available at `*.myrailsapp.docker`.

 This happens automatically for the auto-generated docker-compose hostnames.